dlovell/jenkins_project/README_JOB.md

-Instructions to create a Job on a Jenkins server
+Managing jobs
 ==================

-Creating a Job manually
+## Creating a Job manually

 * Access the Jenkins web interface at \<EC2-HOSTNAME\>:8080
   * you can determine your EC2-HOSTNAME with 'starcluster listclusters' from the machine you spun up the cluster